twinfoundation/attestation/packages/attestation-models/docs/reference/interfaces/IAttestation.md

 The data to store in blob storage and sign as base64.

+• **options?**

+Additional options for the attestation service.

-• **attestationNamespace?**: `string`
+• **options.namespace?**: `string`

-The namespace of the attestation service to use.
-The service has a built in default if none is supplied.
+The namespace to use for storing, defaults to service configured namespace.

 #### Returns